Sproutly Plant Care Team

 Types of Carnivorous Plants

 - →Tropical Pitchers (Nepenthes): Hanging pitcher plants from Southeast Asia.
 No dormancy needed.
 Grow well as indoor hanging plants in bright indirect light with high humidity.
+Their pitchers form at the end of trailing tendrils.

 The Three Cardinal Rules